AjobK/Seaqull/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] m.
 (JS) Single newline above unique code structures and reserved keywords.
 - [ ] n.
 (JS) Variables bundled where possible.
 - [ ] o.
 (JS) No semi-colons except where they have a functional necessity, such as for-loops.
+- [ ] p.
+(JS) No code that is meant exclusively for development, such as console.logs for data preview.

 <br />